Marija-Kov/fundamental-learning-zone/books/learn_c_the_hard_way_z_shaw/notes.md

 some_func(c_func); // this will throw incompatible pointer types warning

 ```
-typedef int (* somefunc)(int a, int b) // defines somefunc as a function pointer type that takes 2 ints as args
+typedef int (* somefunc)(int a, int b) // defines somefunc as a function pointer type that takes 2 ints as args and returns an integer;
-typedef int *somefunc(int a, int b)  // defines somefunc as a function type that takes 2 ints as args
+typedef int *somefunc(int a, int b)  // defines somefunc as a function type that takes 2 ints as args and returns a pointer to integer;

 ## Exercise 19